BethGriggs/nodejs-in-the-cloud/README.md

 This runs your Docker image in a Docker container, mapping port 3000 from the container to port 3000 on your laptop so that you can access the application.

-Go ahead and visit your applications endpoints to check that it is running successfully:
+Visit your applications endpoints to check that it is running successfully:

 * Homepage: [http://localhost:3000/](http://localhost:3000/)
 * Health: [http://localhost:3000/health](http://localhost:3000/health)